• Skip to primary navigation

 Oven Dehydrator Method

-• Line metal baking sheets with parchment paper.
-Don't place directly on the metal or use foil which can react with the tomatoes.
+• Line large metal baking sheets with parchment paper.
+Don't place sliced tomatoes directly on the metal pan or use foil, or these will react with the acid, and will burn, and stick to the pan.

-• Arrange cut side up on a baking sheet.
-Optional: sprinkle very lightly with sea salt and or Italian seasoning.
-I highly recommend sprinkling sea salt and Italian seasoning on them, it makes them spectacular.
+• Arrange cut side up on a parchment lined baking sheet.
+Sprinkle very lightly with sea salt and or Italian seasoning.
+I highly recommend sprinkling sea salt and Italian seasoning on them, it makes them extra spectacular.

-• At 2 hours rotate your pans in the oven, this helps distribute the heat evenly on your sun-dried tomatoes.
+• At 2 hours rotate your pans in the oven, this helps distribute the heat evenly on the pans of sun-dried tomatoes.

-• Return to the oven and bake for at least 2 more hours, until tomatoes are "dry and leathery".
+• Bake for at least 2 more hours, until tomatoes are "dry and leathery".
 My top sheet pan was done in 2:45 minutes but the bottom pan was 3 hours 15 minutes.
+The total amount of time you will dehydrate in your oven will vary based on your type of oven, the pan, and even the weather that day.

 Notes